PParkJy/Logistic_Regression_Image/README.md

 # Logistic Regression on Image data
 ### Introduction
 The basic model of classification is logistic regression(LR).
-LR is the combination of linear regression and sigmoid activation function so, this model is mainly used in prediction or analysis.
+LR is the combination of linear regression and sigmoid activation function so, it is mainly used in prediction or analysis.
 This project is focus on **classifying the multi class image**.
-The number of class is 5(bacteria, lateblight, targetspot, yellowleafcurl, healthy), I **used the one-vs-one, one-vs-rest method**.
+The number of class is 5(bacteria, lateblight, targetspot, yellowleafcurl, healthy) I **used the one-vs-one, one-vs-rest method**.
   - one-vs-one : 10 binary classifiers
   - one-vs-rest : 5 binary classifiers